VCityTeam/ExpeData-Workflows_testing/ArgoWorkflows/Workflows_In_Hera/LESSONS_LEARNED.md

 which exposes Hera underlying mechanisms and constrains Hera users to know (and mix) both Python and AW-expressions.

-Thus is we wish to stick to a single language for expressing the experimental logic (that is Python as offered by Hera) we need to drop the native AW way for expressing loops and instead express such loops in Python.
+Thus if we wish to stick to a single language for expressing the experimental logic (that is Python as offered by Hera) we need to drop the native AW way for expressing loops and instead express such loops in Python.
 Such a scheme has two main drawbacks: